apache/mxnet/docs/api/python/autograd/autograd.md

 # Higher order gradient

 Some operators support higher order gradients.
-Meaning that you calculate the gradient of the gradient.
-For this the operator's backward must be differentiable as well.
 Some operators support differentiating multiple times, and others two, most just once.

 For calculating higher order gradients, we can use the `mx.autograd.grad` function while recording and then call backward, or call `mx.autograd.grad` two times.
 If we do the latter, is important that